- Fruits: grapes

 - Production Systems: agroecosystems

-- Evaluate five cover crop species for their impact on water infiltration, soil moisture retention, and use of plant available water in the vineyard.
+1. Evaluate five cover crop species for their impact on water infiltration, soil moisture retention and use of plant available water in the vineyard.
+November – May, 2015-2016

-- Promote and maximize the adoption of beneficial practices by producers from the findings of this cover crop project and extend through a well-established portfolio of outreach mechanisms including tailgate meetings, newsletters, email blast, website, social media, fact sheets, presentations, and trade publications.
+4. Promote and maximize the adoption of beneficial practices by producers from the findings of this cover crop project and extended through a well-established portfolio of Vineyard Team outreach mechanisms, including tailgate meetings, newsletters, email blast, website, social media, fact sheets, presentations and trade publications.
+January 2015 – December 2016

-- Measure adoption of water conservation practices identified in this project by surveys of the grower audience who participate in tailgate meetings, a webinar, or an online educational module.
+5. Measure adoption of water conservation practices identified in this project by survey of the producer audience who participate in tailgate meetings, webinar and online educational module.
+April 2016 – April 2017